-13. Megan Twist Memorial Scholarship
+12. Megan Twist Memorial Scholarship

-• Established in 2017 by an anonymous donor in memory of Megan Twist, PACS Alumnus

-- Nominees must have a minimum 3.5 GPA, strong work ethic, perseverance through trials, loves people, sensitive to other's needs, quick to forgive, a team player, and a clear communicator - \$10,000 scholarship will be awarded annually - Recipient will be nominated by the faculty and selected by the scholarship committee - No application required
+- Established in 2017 by an anonymous donor in memory of Megan Twist, PACS Alumnus, Class of 2011 - Nominees must have a minimum 3.5 GPA, strong work ethic, perseverance through trials, loves people, sensitive to other's needs, quick to forgive, a team player, and a clear communicator - \$10,000 scholarship will be awarded annually - Recipient will be nominated by the faculty and selected by the scholarship committee - No application required

 Prince Avenue Christian School provides Excellence in Christian Education.
 The Lord had blessed us to provide these scholarship opportunities to our families.
-If you would like to contribute to any of these scholarships, please contact Kim Brannon in the Development Office at 678-726-2314 or knbrannon@princeave.org.
+If you would like to contribute to any of these scholarships, please contact Kim Brannon, Director of Development, at 678-726-2314 or knbrannon@princeave.org.